Estonian language

-Estonian (eesti keel /et/) is a Finnic language and the official language of Estonia.
-It is written in the Latin script and is the first language of the majority of the country's population; it is also an official language of the European Union.
+Estonian (eesti keel /et/) is a Uralic language, and is the official language of Estonia.
+Estonian is written using the Latin alphabet and is the first language of the majority of the country's population; it is also an official language of the European Union.
 Estonian is spoken natively by about 1.1 million people: 922,000 people in Estonia and 160,000 elsewhere.

 Classification

-By conventions of historical linguistics, Estonian is classified as a part of the Finnic (a.k.a.
+Estonian belongs to the Finnic (a.k.a.
 Baltic Finnic) branch of the Uralic (a.k.a.
 Uralian, or Finno-Ugric) language family.
 Other Finnic languages include Finnish and several endangered languages spoken around the Baltic Sea and in northwestern Russia.
 Estonian is typically subclassified as a Southern Finnic language, and it is the second-most-spoken language among all the Finnic languages.

 Alongside Finnish, Hungarian and Maltese, Estonian is one of the only four (out of 24) official languages of the European Union that are not Indo-European languages.

-In terms of linguistic morphology, Estonian is a predominantly agglutinative language.
-The loss of word-final sounds is extensive, and this has made its inflectional morphology markedly more fusional, especially with respect to noun and adjective inflection.
+In terms of linguistic morphology, Estonian has both agglutinative and fusional features.
+Inflectional morphology is more agglutinative with verbs.
 The transitional form from an agglutinating to a fusional language is a common feature of Estonian typologically over the course of history with the development of a rich morphological system.

-Word order is considerably more flexible than in English, but the basic order is subject–verb–object.
+Word order is considerably more flexible than in English, but the basic order especially of the spoken language is subject–verb–object.